-According to its mission statement, the University of Potsdam stands for equality of opportunity and family, internationality, tolerance and sustainability.
-The current University Development Plan (HEP 2019-2023) articulates the goal of developing and implementing a university-specific diversity strategy within two years.
-The systematic analysis of structures should enable the establishment of an equal-opportunity, family-friendly, international and diversity-acknowledging university culture.
+Vice President for Research, Early Career Researchers and Equal Opportunities of the University of Potsdam retace articulates the goal of developing and implementing a university-specific diversity strategy within two years.
+The systematic analysis of structures should enable the establishment of an equal-opportunity, family-friendly, international and diversityacknowledging university culture.
 The reduction of stereotyping and the establishment of diversity-sensitive structures as well as a gender-sensitive culture are considered necessary steps to promote equal opportunities regardless of gender, origin, age, or life circumstances.
 In the University Development Plan, President Prof. Oliver Günther, Ph.D., describes universities as "places of integration, international, intercultural and interreligious understanding, free speech and resistance to all forms of discrimination."
-The higher education contract (MWFK - UP 2019, III.10, p.
+The higher education contract (MWFK - UP 2019, 111.10, p.
 6ff.) results in the following obligations for the UP in the area of protection against discrimination: